jusdeliens/xihara/README.md

 ### 3. 🚜 Automate the harvest

-In order to auto collect and perform the labeling your data to be able to work with any color number (from 2 to 6).
+In order to auto collect and perform the labelling your data to be able to work with any color number (from 2 to 6).

-During the "harvest", the Xihara server is set to change color at the same period (every second) in the same sequence according to the number of colors.
+During the "harvest", the Xihara server is set to change color at the same period (every second) in the same sequence according to the number of colors to guess.
 The steps to consider are the following :
 ```
 For each nColorToGuess, from 2 to 6
     For each color from 0 to nColorToGuess-1
         take many capture and label your picture in the train folder according to nColorToGuess and the actual color name in progress
 ```
-You can also repeat the steps above in another loop to improve your training, by adding new "stressess" and noises each iteration (like changing robot position, change luminosity in the room) .
+You can also repeat the steps above in another loop to improve your training, by adding new "stresses" and noises each iteration (like changing robot position, change luminosity in the room) .

 ### 4. 📊 Characterize your data with metrics

-These metrics will be given to your classifier as input.
+These metrics will be given to your classifier as input, and you kown the GIGO saying : *"Garbage In, Garbage Out"* !
-Use matplotlib to generate report that demonstrates the validity of your metrics by producing `/train/report.png` figures using matplotib, before going any further implementing classification algorithms.
+So make sure to use matplotlib to generate report that demonstrates the validity of your metrics by producing `/train/report.png` figures using matplotib, before going any further implementing classification algorithms.

 ![Matplotib figures](/train/report.png "")

-For instance, in the picture below 👆, we easily see that using mean and standard deviation characterizing allow us to segregate by hand the colored dots representing each labeled data.
+For instance, in the picture below 👆, we easily see that using mean and standard deviation characterizing allow us to segregate "by hand" the colored dots representing each labelled data.
 So any classifier should performed well considering this.

 ### 5. 🍜 Feed your classifier to train them
 Assess their performances using sklearn confusion matrix and classification reports, and add it to your README like below.